More About Suspicious Activity Reporting

 Rather than tightening SAR collection standards, however, many federal, state and local law enforcement agencies are expanding them by encouraging not just police but the general public to report suspicious activity.
 The FBI, DHS and the Colorado fusion center teamed to produce a fear-inducing video that describes photography, using binoculars and even soliciting donations for charity as precursors to terrorism.
 The Michigan State Police have a similar video, the LAPD has a program called iWatch, and the Arizona fusion center has a website encouraging the public to report these same behaviors, as do many other state and local law enforcement agencies.

-These programs are eerily similar to former Attorney General John Ashcroft’s TIPS program, which encouraged meter-readers and postmen to spy on their neighbors until Congress ended it in late 2002 due to civil liberties concerns.
-And none of these new SAR programs have the same limiting language that was added to the ISE functional standard, making it far more likely that both the police and the public will continue over-reporting the commonplace behavior of their neighbors.
+These programs are eerily similar to former Attorney General John Ashcroft's TIPS program, which encouraged meter-readers and postmen to spy on their neighbors until Congress ended it in late 2002 due to civil liberties concerns.
+And these SAR programs don't have the same limiting language—which has apparently been ignored—that was added to the ISE functional standard, making it even more likely that both the police and the public will continue over-reporting the commonplace behavior of their neighbors.

 The George Washington University Homeland Security Policy Institute published a survey of fusion center employees in September 2012, which characterized suspicious activity reports as "white noise" that impeded effective intelligence analysis.